matthughesr/PDF/README.md

 ```
 Python merge.py
 ```
+- or whatever command you need to use to run the script

 ### Boom now you have a PDF in the root directory that has it all combined